gap-system/gap/INSTALL.md

 (note that on BSD systems you have to call `gmake` instead of `make`).

 Both will produce a lot of text output.
-You should end up with a shell script `bin/gap.sh` which you can use to start GAP.
-If you want, you can copy this script later to a directory that is listed in your search path.
+You should end up with an executable called `gap` which you can use to start GAP.
+In addition, there is a shell script `bin/gap.sh` which you can copy to a directory that is listed in your search path.
+(This shell script starts the `gap` executable and also passes an argument to it that indicates where the GAP library is).

 macOS users please note that this script must be started from within the Terminal Application.
 It is not possible to start GAP by clicking this script.

-If you get strange error messages from these commands, make sure that you got the Unix version of GAP (i.e. not the `-win.zip` format archive) and that you extracted the archive on the same machine on which you compile.
+If you get strange error messages from these commands, make sure that you extracted the archive on the same machine on which you compile.
 See also the section "Known Problems of the Configure Process" below.

+Note that starting with GAP 4.12, there is experimental support for installing GAP via `make install`.
+By default this attempts to install GAP into the `/usr` prefix, but this can be adjusted via the `--prefix` option for `configure`.
+This feature is still quite new and has not received extensive testing yet, and we mainly recommend it for use by people who wish to package GAP for a Linux distribution or similar.
+Note also that `make install` at this time only installs GAP itself; GAP packages still must be installed manually (which in many cases just means copying them into a suitable directory, e.g.
+`<GAPPREFIX>/share/gap/pkg/` -- we are still working on a good solution for packages that require compilation).

 5 Configure options